Fraxinus platypoda

-Fraxinus platypoda (syn.
-Fraxinus spaethiana), the Chinese red ash, is a species of flowering plant in the family Oleaceae, native to central China, and Japan.
+Fraxinus platypoda, the Chinese red ash, is a species of flowering plant in the family Oleaceae, native to central China, and Japan.
 In the latter stages of succession it often dominates the mountain riparian forest habitat in which it is found.

-It has high resistance to the emerald ash borer (Agrilus planipennis).
+It has high resistance to the emerald ash borer.
 A slow-growing deciduous tree, it is used as a street tree in Aarhus, Denmark and Malmö, Sweden.